 As one of the first women to own a bronze foundry in the United States, Heather Söderberg’s sculptures have earned her regional and world-wide attention.
 Her other works in Washougal are Seaman in Reflection Plaza and Chak Chak American Eagle at Washougal Waterfront Park.

-More than $15,000 has already been raised toward the $30,000 goal!
+We are closing in on raising our $30,000 goal!
 Please be a part of this wonderful new sculpture project with a donation.
 Every bit counts!

 “…he thought he could see White Wing in the clouds and in the forest and in his dreams.”
 He said, “Come pretty bird and fly with me, for I am lonely and my nest is empty.”